RickAvlis/DrawingApp/README.md

 # DrawingApp
-A kids drawing android app
+A android app for kids

 Language: Kotlin